awsdocs/aws-codebuild-user-guide/doc_source/sample-test-report-cli.md

          discard-paths: false #do not remove file paths from test result files
    ```
 **Note**
  Instead of the ARN of an existing report group, you can also specify a name for a report group that has not been created\.
 If you specify a name instead of an ARN, CodeBuild creates a report group when it runs a build\.
-Its name contains your project name and the name you specify in the buildspec file in this format: `project-name-report-group-name`\.
-For more information, see [Create a Test Report](report-create.md) and [Report Group Naming](test-report-group-naming.md)\.
+Its name contains your project name and the name you specify in the buildspec file, in this format: `project-name-report-group-name`\.
+For more information, see [Create a test report](report-create.md) and [Report group naming](test-report-group-naming.md)\.

 1. Create a file named `project.json`\.
 This file contains input for the create\-project command\.